The Huffencooper Guide to New Orleans

 Tremé:

 Dooky Chase is a definite cab ride, but so totally worth it for the neighborhood soul food.
-I've heard that Leah Chase (who is getting older) isn't cooking as much, but she's on site still making sure everything is up to snuff.
 Just about everything is fried, but they do vegetables really well.
 I’d suggest reservations for sure.
 Also, if you’re here the Thursday after Mardi Gras, try to get a reservation and get the Gumbo Z’Herbes.
 It’s only made this day and is supposed to bring good luck.
 A friend who lives in NOLA says that their fried chicken is better than Willie Mae’s; we disagreed, so tell us what you think.

 Willie Mae’s Scotch House is another (used to be a hole-in-the-wall) smalltime operation that is BIG on flavor.
 If you like fried chicken, this is quite possibly the best fried chicken.
 Their hours are few and get there danged early or be prepared for a long wait, especially if you’re dining with more than two people.
 But it is VERY worth the wait.
 The butter beans side and fried okra will make your meal a gut-buster, but you’ll walk it off.

 Parkway is a classic po’boy shop with a family-friendly vibe.
 They claim to have invented the sandwich, but they’re not the only ones.
-Cinnamon got their original, which is french fries on a bun dipped in debris gravy.
+Cinnamon got their original "streetcar poorboy," which is french fries on a bun dipped in debris gravy.
 Quite tasty.

 Faubourg Marigny & Bywater: